 Laundry detergent is an effective technique to remove mold from your air vents.

 - Turn off your air conditioning or heating system.

 - Remove the vent grill and set it in a big bowl with a few drops of laundry detergent.
 Ascertain that it is completely immersed.

-- While this is soaking, clean out any dust or debris in the air vents using a HEPA vacuum.
+- While this is soaking, clean out any dirt or debris in the air vents needing a HEPA vacuum.

 - After 15 minutes, drain the basin and thoroughly clean the air vent.

 - Soapy water should be sprayed and wiped down the interior of your air vents.

 - Spray the interior of your air vents, the vent grill, and the surfaces around the air vents with a disinfectant.
 This will aid in the killing of mold and germs.
 To get deep inside the air vents, you may need to use a mop.

 - When the area is completely dry, reconnect the vent grill.